Garage Living logo

 Is Garage Living a good franchise to own?

 Whether Garage Living is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2026 FDD: Garage Living operates 50 locations, received a legal risk score of 67/100, a training and support score of 82/100.
-Financial performance data is disclosed in Item 19.
-Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.
+The FDD includes Item 19 financial performance data.
+Prospective franchisees should review the full Franchise Disclosure Document and conduct their own due diligence before making any investment decision.

 Is a Garage Living franchise worth the investment?

 The value of a Garage Living franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $246,450 to $323,900.
-Garage Living disclosed average gross sales of $1,631,626 in 2026.
+The 2026 FDD shows average gross sales of $1,631,626 for 30 real franchise locations.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Garage Living franchise?